Need help with the Common App Additional Information section? Enroll in our college application boot camp to get the counseling and advising you need.

 - Add Many More Extracurricular Activities

-The Additional Information section is not intended for more extra-curricular activities to be listed than allotted for in the principal Activities/Work Section.
+The Additional Information section is not intended for several more extracurricular activities to be listed than allotted for in the principal Activities/Work Section.

 It’s OK to list 2-3 more activities, but not more.
 Make sure you are not using this section to fit in more information for the sake of looking impressive

 The reality is that doing so will reflect negatively on your overall application because it will show that you joined too many activities and did not follow the application instructions.